 Step 1: Collect your materials.
 This Versa-Tool by Walnut Hollow comes with a variety of tips for creating your design.
 It also has adjustable temperatures so that you can use it with different materials and also burn designs in various shades.
-We are using cedar planks for grilling today, but there are many wood blanks available, from luggage tags and labels to wall plaques!
+We are using cedar planks for grilling today, but there are many wood blanks available, from luggage tags and labels to wall plaques and kitchen utensils!

 Step 2: The design.
 You will also need a pencil to draw or transfer your design onto the wood blank.
 I cannot free-hand a single line, so I found some designs that I liked and transferred them onto the cedar plank.
 Use a pencil to sketch a design now or print out your design and proceed to the steps below for transferring.
 I found my designs at vectorstock.com.